 3.14.
-Firewood - (Volumetric Test Procedure for Packaged Firewood with a Labeled Volume of 113 L [4 ft3] or Less)
+Firewood - Volumetric Test Procedure for Packaged Firewood with a Labeled Volume of 113 L [4 ft3] or Less and Stacked Firewood Sold by the Cord or Fractions of a Cord.

 Unless otherwise indicated, take all measurements without rearranging the wood or removing it from the package.
-If the layers of wood are crosshatched or not ranked in discrete sections in the package, remove the wood from the package, re-stack, and measure accordingly.
+However, if the layers of wood are crosshatched or not ranked in discrete sections in the package, remove the wood from the package, re-stack, and measure according to the procedures described in this section.
+For boxed firewood, it is the volume of the wood in the box that is determined not the volume of the box.